pfeilbr/emr-serverless-playground/README.md

 learn [EMR Serverless](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/emr-serverless.html)

+> provides a serverless runtime environment that simplifies the operation of analytics applications that use the latest open source frameworks, such as Apache Spark and Apache Hive.
+With EMR Serverless, you don’t have to configure, optimize, secure, or operate clusters to run applications with these frameworks.

+## general flow

+1. create application
+1. start application
+   - > your application is setup to start with pre-initialized capacity of 1 Spark driver and 1 Spark executor.
+Your application is by default configured to start when jobs are submitted and stop when the application is idle for more than 15 minutes.
+1. submit application jobs

+## Notes

 - [Type](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-emrserverless-application.html#cfn-emrserverless-application-type) - Spark or HIVE
 - [ReleaseLabel](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-emrserverless-application.html#cfn-emrserverless-application-releaselabel) - EMR release version associated with the application.  see [Release versions](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/release-versions.html)